 What stage do you see yourself in?
 Allow yourself to be where you are in your process, reflect on what you need in this moment, and continue on your path toward change.
 You can also use this model to reflect on where your family members may be.
 This will help you to establish your boundaries (and expectations) this holiday season.

 Give and receive support

 While you cannot force anyone into getting treatment, you can be ready with resources if they are interested or willing.
-Monument believes in making this support accessible, with physician-prescribed medication to stop drinking or cut back, specialized alcohol therapy, and free, therapist-moderated support groups.
+Monument believes in making this support accessible, with physician-prescribed medication to stop drinking or cut back, specialized alcohol therapy, and free therapist-moderated online alcohol support groups.
 Bring ideas and resources to the table, and let your loved one know that you are always there to help them in getting care.

 You don’t have to do this alone.

 This has been an extraordinarily challenging year.
 According to research from The Journal of the American Medical Association, there has been a significant increase in alcohol consumption since the pandemic started.
 These are unprecedented circumstances, and undeniably trying.
 If you’re concerned about your own drinking habits or a loved one’s drinking, know that you are not alone.
 I encourage you to attend a support group about managing your own drinking, or “Caring for yourself while caring for someone in recovery.”
 Join with your camera on or off, to listen, share, and discover community.
 And, know that we are here for you every step of the way.

 And finally, I encourage you to claim your health as a priority.
 The holidays can generate high levels of stress, and family drinking can be difficult to navigate, especially while sober.
 Remember what you can control and offer your help to those you love.
 Sometimes a boundary or personal space can be the best gift you can give yourself (and others).
 Remember that your needs are also at the table.